 - Using dental appliances if your child's teeth and mouth have been affected.

-- Placing a bitter medication on the thumb.
+- Placing a bitter nail polish on the thumb nail.
 Be careful to use something that is safe for your child to consume.

 American Academy of Pediatrics.
 Healthychildren.org website.
 Pacifiers and thumb sucking. www.healthychildren.org/English/ages-stages/baby/crying-colic/Pages/Pacifiers-and-Thumb-Sucking.aspx.
 Updated November 29, 2020.
 Accessed July 26, 2023.